What is Clean Cities?

 A collection of tools and resources for fleet managers wanting to evaluate using natural gas as a vehicle fuel.This toolkit was built to assist fleet managers perform a first-cut cost analysis of transitioning part of their fleet to using compressed natural gas.

-Alternative Clean Transportation ACT EXPO 2014 May 5-9, 2014 at the Long Beach Convention Center Southern California, North America’s clean and alternative fuel vehicle technology hub, for a showcase of the funding, fuels, vehicles, equipment, and technologies that will fuel long-term success for your fleet.
+Alternative Clean Transportation ACT EXPO 2015 May 4-7, 2015 – For 2015, ACT will be at the Kay Bailey Hutchison Convention Center in Dallas and it showcases all the funding, fuels, vehicles, equipment, and technologies that will fuel long-term success for your fleet.